 The following topics are studied in sixth grade:

 Each unit encourages active learning through observation, deductive reasoning based on observation, experiment, research, hypothesis formation and testing, and scientific writing.
-Assessment of students’ progress is both ongoing, in the form of quizzes and tests, and culminating, incorporating research papers and final tests demonstrating their mastery of the concepts and processes they have investigated.

 The sixth grade instrumental program builds on the basics of keyboard playing that were taught in fifth grade.
 Students work solo or in pairs on pieces suited to their own levels.